AlertedCoffee/Caesar-cypher/README.md

 # CaesarСypher

-Is it course work project of application with functions for working with the Caesar Cypher:
+It is course work project of application with functions for working with the Caesar Cypher:
 - Coder
 - Decoder
 - Hack with frequency analysis